ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 - Personal data in SAFE will be retained for 2 years then deleted as per the [SAFE Personal Data and Privacy Policy](https://www.archer2.ac.uk/about/policies/safe_privacy_policy.html)
 - SAFE access will continue to be available for you to access historic ARCHER2 use data
 - ARCHER2 website will continue to be available

+!!! note "Research Data Storage (RDS): data storage beyond the end of ARCHER2: "
+    We are working on plans to provide capacity to store data for some time after the end of ARCHER2 on a storage system that will be accessible directly from ARCHER2 - the RDS system.
+We will provide more details to users as they become available but you should expect the capacity of this storage to be a small fraction of current quotas on the ARCHER2 work file system so you should not plan for this storage system to have the capacity to store the majority of data you have on ARCHER2.
+The safest approach is still to transfer any important data off ARCHER2 to other locations before the end of service.

 ## Recommended actions